INDIE ROCK DRUMS

-Meet the man responsible for some of the greatest indie and alternative rock records ever made as he talks about his recording philosophy and why our new Indie Rock Drum Sample packs might be the next best thing to being in the studio with him.
+Meet the man responsible for some of the greatest indie and alternative rock records ever made as he talks about his recording philosophy and why the new Drumatica "Indie Rock Drums" Sample pack is as close to being in the studio with him as you can get.

 As we were readying the release of our first drum sample pack recorded by Steve Albini, we heard the sad news that he had passed away suddenly at the age of 61 from a heart attack.
 Steve was a trailblazer, artist rights-advocate, and music producer/sound engineer whose influence on the alternative music scene has left an indelible mark.
 Recognized for his contributions to albums by Nirvana, the Pixies, and a multitude of other indie, alternative and punk acts, his attention to detail was unmatched and his sound unmistakable.
 You knew it was a Steve Albini recording from the opening notes.
 But beyond his work behind the mixing desk, Albini was a musician in his own right, contributing to bands such as Big Black and Shellac.
 His dedication to analog recording and his stance against industry convention made him a respected figure (and hero) among artists and peers.
 Steve's legacy will live on through the music he helped create and the lives he touched with his passion and authenticity.
 While taking a break from recording our drum samples, Steve sat down with us to discuss his recording philosophy ("let the artists be themselves"), his drum recording techniques and his fascination with sound.